Italy misses out on World Cup finals after shock loss to Sweden

 Italy’s streak of 14 consecutive World Cup appearances is snapped in the process and adds to a stunning list of big nations that failed to qualify: Netherlands, United States, Chile, Ghana, Ivory Coast and Cameroon.

-It was the third-longest active streak behind Brazil (20) and Germany (16) and it likely means we won’t see legendary keeper Gianluigi Buffon in another World Cup.
+It was the third-longest active streak behind Brazil (20) and Germany (16) and it likely means.
 The iconic goalkeeper turns 40 in January.

 Italy had more than enough talent to get through, but its failures in the final third did the team in.
 But had calls gone the way they should have,